intel/program-measurement-scripts/docs/README.txt

 This document describes how to instrument a new code for analysis.
+It is assumed steps described in docs/setup.txt have been followed before this document.

 1) Put the source files to a directory (say /path/to/source/<codelet_name>)
 2) Ensure the code will be compiled successfully by a "make" command, so a Makefile source also be in /path/to/source.
 Also the script will do "make clean" to clean up object files.